 ART.
 766. Form of certificate for citizens or residents.-For the purpose of article 765, Form 1000 shall be used by citizens or residents of the United States (individual or fiduciary), resident partnerships, and nonresident partnerships all of the members of which are citizens or residents, in connection with interest payments received on bonds containing a tax-free covenant.
 If such bonds are issued by a nonresident foreign corporation having a fiscal or paying agent in the United States, Form 1000 should be modified to show the name and address of the fiscal agent or the paying agent in addition to the name and address of the debtor corporation.
-The amount of interest received on such bonds shall be entered on line 3 of Form 1000, except that in the case of a citizen or resident the interest should be entered on line 2 if the tax to be withheld is at the rate of 11⁄2 per cent as provided in article 761, or on line 1 if the net income does not exceed the personal exemption and other credits allowed by section 25.
+The amount of interest received on such bonds shall be entered on line 2 of Form 1000, except that in the case of a citizen or resident the interest should be entered on line 1 if the net income does not exceed the personal exemption and other credits allowed by section 25.
 (See article 763.)